Data-driven approach: knock over your bank’s IT architecture!

 An independent survey of 260 US traders conducted by JP Morgan in 2021 (The e-Trading Edit: Insights from the inside, 2021) found that nearly a quarter of respondents cited labor productivity as their main challenge on the job.
 In comparison, 12% indicated remote work as the main challenge.
 In turn, Gartner research (Top Strategic Technology Trends for 2022) shows that among the most important technological trends for 2022, employee efficiency has been recognized as one of the three priorities for the CEO.
 Interestingly, the second most important was business growth and digitization.

 You need a data driven culture bringing in a horizontal approach to data, supported by built-in analytical solutions.
 It allows determining what information is put to use.
 The real added value lies in recommendations on what other data to use, which to exchange, and how to improve data quality.
 This streamlines business intelligence.
+Building a strong data culture is essential for leveraging the full potential of data and analytics in financial institutions.
 As Gartner notes, this approach will optimize data management by up to 70%.
-By 2024, implementing data fabric solutions will quadruple the efficiency of data use while halving the number of human data management tasks to ensure financial stability.
+By 2024, implementing data fabric solutions will quadruple the efficiency of data use while halving the number of human data management tasks, making it a best practice for ensuring financial stability.

 The Horizon Bank: data sources combined